 Gibbons was awarded a Fulbright Graduate Fellowship to study microbiology and synthetic biology at Uppsala University in Sweden, where he earned a master’s degree in 2010.
 His PhD work was supported by an EPA STAR Graduate Fellowship.
-His current faculty position at ISB is supported by a gift from the Washington Research Foundation*.
+Upon joining the ISB faculty in 2018, his startup package was supported, in part, by a Washington Research Foundation Distinguished Investigator Award.

 Microbial communities are complex (i.e. many interacting species) and adaptive (i.e. evolving).
 Complex, adaptive systems continually reorganize themselves in response to the environment.
 Gibbons investigates how the structure and composition of evolving ecological networks of microorganisms change across environmental gradients.
 In particular, he is interested in how ecological communities in the gut change and adapt to individual people over their lifespans (i.e. host genotype, host development and host behavior) and how these changes impact human health.
 His lab develops computational and experimental tools for investigating host-associated microbial communities to explore the interactions between ecology, evolution and ecosystem function, applying these insights to develop personalized interventions for improving human health and well-being.

 Microbial ecology, evolution, complex adaptive systems, bioinformatics, the human microbiome